 Daniel Neyer's "The Files of Jerry Blake" website has lots of details on Charlie King in serials: https://filesofjerryblake.com/serial-henchmen/charles-king/

 Charlie appeared in a few shorts with the Three Stooges: http://www.threestooges.net/cast/actor/33

-The Internet Archive has many westerns featuring ol' Charlie: https://archive.org/details/moviesandfilms?&and=%22charles%20king%22#collection-date-archived
+The Internet Archive has many westerns featuring ol' Charlie which you can view or download: https://archive.org/details/moviesandfilms?&and=%22charles%20king%22#collection-date-archived